MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Add-AppxPackage.md

 An app package has an .msix or .appx file name extension.
 Use the *DependencyPath* parameter to add all other packages that are required for the installation of the app package.

-You can use the *Register* parameter to install from a folder of unpackaged files during development of Windows® Store apps.
+You can use the *Register* parameter to install from a folder of unpackaged files during development of Windows&reg; Store apps.

 To update an already installed package, the new package must have the same package family name.